International Research Management Course

 Module 1: Research Leadership Basics

-Module 2: Academic Leadership Culture
+Module 2: Strategic Research Leadership

-Module 3: Strategic Research Leadership
+Module 3: Culture and Personal Leadership

 The course consists of a combination of lectures, intensive group work, and online session between modules.
 Each module requires approximately 1-2 days of homework.
 Participants are asked to prepare a home assignment based on their own situation/leadership practice.
 Participants’ own experiences are brought into play through extensive group work during course modules as well as online between modules.